pioneerlc/FPGrowth/README.md

 Version 2.0:
 In this version, I add ParallelFPGrowth.scala into this project, which has been partly accomplished.
 Until now, computing the frequency list of transactions database and dividing transactions into Q groups have been implemented in ParallelFPGrowth.scala.
 I will add the remaining features later.

+Version 2.1:
+In this version, ParallelFPGrowth.scala has been implemented completely.